Can an Anti-de Sitter Vacuum in the Dark Energy Sector Explain JWST High-Redshift Galaxy and Reionization Observations?: Theoretical Formalism

-where $\bar{\rho}_m$ is the mean comoving background matter density, $\sigma(M_h,z)$ is the variance of matter density fluctuations smoothed on the comoving scale $R = \left(3M_h/4\pi \bar{\rho}\right)^{1/3}$.
-The mass variance $\sigma(M_h,z)$ is related to the linearly-extrapolated power spectrum of matter density fluctuations $P_{L}(k,z)$ as follows,
+where $\bar{\rho}_m$ is the mean comoving background matter density, $\sigma^2(M_h,z)$ is the variance of matter density fluctuations smoothed on the comoving scale $R = \left(3M_h/4\pi \bar{\rho}_m\right)^{1/3}$.
+The mass variance $\sigma^2(M_h,z)$ is related to the linearly-extrapolated power spectrum of matter density fluctuations $P_{L}(k,z)$ as follows,

-In the above expression, $\hat{W}(k, R) = 3 [\sin(kR) - kR \cos (kR)] /(kR)^3$ is the Fourier transform of the real-space spherical top-hat window function of radius $R$.
+In the above expression, $\hat{W}(k, R) = 3 [\sin(kR) - kR \cos (kR)] /(kR)^3$ is the Fourier transform of a real-space spherical top-hat window function of radius $R$.
 The linearly-extrapolated power spectrum $P_L(k,z)$ of matter density fluctuations as a function of wavenumber $k$ at a given redshift $z$ can further be expressed as:

-where $P_0$ is a normalization constant, which is fixed using the present-day mass variance ($\sigma_8$) on a scale of 8 $\hcMpc$, $T(k)$ is the matter transfer function, and $D(z)$ is the linear growth factor.
+where $P_0$ is a normalization constant, which is fixed using the present-day rms matter fluctuation amplitude ($\sigma_8$) on a scale of 8 $\hcMpc$, $T(k)$ is the matter transfer function, and $D(z)$ is the linear growth factor.
 Throughout this work, we normalize the growth factor to $D(z=0)$ = 1.
-We use the Sheth \& Tormen formalism \cite{ST99} for calculating the halo mass function, wherein the function $f\left[\sigma(M_h,z)\right]$ is given as
+We use the Sheth \& Tormen formalism \citep{ST99} for calculating the halo mass function, wherein the function $f\left[\sigma(M_h,z)\right]$ is given as

 with $\delta_c$ = 1.686 representing the critical linear overdensity for collapse.
-The parameters $(A, a, p)$ are set to the values obtained in Jenkins et al. (2001) \cite{Jenkins2001}, namely $A=0.353$, $a=0.73$, and $p=0.175$.
-We use the transfer function, $T(k)$, introduced by Eisenstein and Hu \cite{EisensteinHu1998} in our calculations.
+The parameters $(A, a, p)$ are set to the values obtained in \citet{Jenkins2001}, namely $A=0.353$, $a=0.73$, and $p=0.175$.
+We use the transfer function, $T(k)$, introduced by \citet{EisensteinHu1998} in our calculations.

 A key ingredient for calculating the halo mass function is the linear growth factor of density perturbations $D(z)$, which determines how density perturbations evolve with redshift in a given cosmological model and is defined in terms of the perturbation amplitude as $ D(z) \equiv \delta(z)/\delta(z=0)$.